gfernandez25/regex-tutorial/Develop/gist-template.md

 In our email sample we use caret `^` at the start of the expression `/^([a-z0-9_\.-]+)...` in order to match what comes immediately after it.
 We also using grouping by placing multiple tokens inside a parenthesis so our caret will apply to this group.

-it will match any alphanumeric combination and it can include the underscore `_`, dash `-` or dot `.` characters.
+it will take advantage of Character Classes/Sets and match any alphanumeric combination (lower case), including the underscore `_`, dash `-` or dot/period `. ` characters.

 valid examples:  jerry, jerry1, jerry_1, jerry-1, jerry.1\
 invalid examples: jerry%, jerry&

-We are also using the dollar sign `$` at the end of the expression in order to match the tokens grouped inside the preceding parenthesis. `([a-z\.]{2,6})$`
+We are also using the dollar sign `$` at the end of the expression in order to match the tokens grouped inside the preceding parenthesis and square brackets. `([a-z\.]{2,6})$`

-in this case we will only accept alpha characters (letters) and the dot `. ` character and must match between 2 and 6 of the preceding tokens (see quantifiers below)
+in this case we will only accept letters characters (lowercase), the dot/period `. ` character and must match between 2 and 6 of the preceding tokens (see quantifiers below)

 valid examples: .com, io, .co.uk